Adobe Experience Platform Extension

 - location - Limited information about the location of the user

 Sends an event to Adobe Experience Platform so that Adobe Experience Platform can collect the data you send and act on that information.
 You must select an instance (if you have more than one).
 If the event happens at the beginning of a page load or during a view change in a single page application, select Occurs at the start of a view .

 Any data that you want to send can be sent in the XDM Data field.
 This should be a JSON object that conforms to the structure of your XDM schema.
 This object can either be created on your page or through a Custom Code Data Element .

 Set Opt-in Preferences

 There are currently two option for opt-in.
-All purpose which will send data to AEP and No purposes , in which no data will be sent.
+All purpose sends data to Adobe Experience Platform and No purposes , sends no data.
 These can either be set on the event or pulled from a Data Element .